 Medical treatments for dyshidrotic eczema include:

 - Applying over-the-counter corticosteroid creams to reduce skin inflammation and irritation.
+These are also available to purchase online.

 - Taking antihistamines to reduce itching.